The IFOM Clinical Science Self-Assessment

 Individuals can order the IFOM Clinical Science Self-Assessment for themselves, or schools and other institutions can use the National Board of Medical Examiners® (NBME)® Self-Assessment Services Voucher Program to order it for their examinees.
 When institutions order the self-assessment for their students, both the students and the institution receive the scores.

-The IFOM Clinical Science Self-Assessment is available in English, Spanish, and Portuguese.
+The IFOM Clinical Science Self-Assessment is available in English and Spanish.

 How to Purchase the Self-Assessment